wooorm/retext-directionality/Readme.md

 This example also uses [retext-visit](https://github.com/wooorm/retext-visit).

 ## API
-None, the plugin automatically detects the direction (either `"lrt"`, `"rtl"`, or `"neutral"`) of each word when its created or changed, stores that direction in `data.direction` on the word node and all its parents.
+None, the plugin automatically detects the direction (either `"ltr"`, `"rtl"`, or `"neutral"`) of each word when its created or changed, stores that direction in `data.direction` on the word.
+If every WordNode inside a parent has the same direction, the parent has the same direction, otherwise, the parent has a neutral direction.

 ## Browser Support
 Pretty much every browser (available through browserstack) runs all retext-directionality unit tests.